Nico Jeffrey On October 25, Kanye West delivered his long-awaited Album, Jesus Is King. Many longtime listeners of […]

 A couple weekends ago, three TBAW editors, including myself, attended Young Voices’ annual ‘young writers’ conference up at the York Mills Public Library, a day of writing workshops led by professionals from various corners of the business.
 While I was ditched after the morning session, and though my writing skill suffered some not-insignificant shame at the hands of a few uncannily eloquent 11-year-olds, I got quite a bit out of my time there.
 Successful authors, filmmakers, and artists were open to questions about technique or getting noticed and published, and it was interesting to see just how many tracks one can take to a full-time career in the arts.
 There was also an open mic; not as enjoyable, in my personal opinion, and a little extraneous.
 We writers are already quite aware of the uniqueness of our inner snowflakes, and showing everyone’s off wasn’t really necessary.

 Welcome to the newest feature of TBAW called 5 albums.
-From time to time I will post a list of five great albums that fit a particular theme or genre with a short description of […]
+From time to time I will post a […]